hartwigmedical/hmftools/sv-linx/README.md

 Argument  | Description
 ---|---
-sample  | Required: Specific sample ID output_dir | Required: directory where all output files are written database connectivity | db_user, db_pass and db_url
+sample  | Required: Specific sample ID purple_dir | Directory with sample data for structural variant VCF, copy number and purity data files as written by GRIDSS and Purple. output_dir | Required: directory where all output files are written ref_genome_version | Defaults to HG38, valid values are 37 or 38.

+#### Database Connectivity
+LINX can source structural variants, copy number and purity data from the HMF MySQL database instead of from the VCF and TSV files.
+In this case specify database connection config: db_user, db_pass and db_url.

+LINX will read sample data from the following HMF tables:
+* copyNumber
+* structuralVariant
+* purity
+* geneCopyNumber and driverCatalog - if running driver annotation

+and upload samples data to the following HMF tables:
+* svAnnotation, svCluster and svLink, viralInsertion
+* svBreakend, svFusion and svDriver

 #### Multi-sample batch mode
 LINX can run in a batch mode where it processes multiple samples at once.
-In this case it downloads SV and copy number data for each sample from the HMF database.
+In this case it downloads SV and copy number data for each sample from the HMF MySQL database.

 The set of samples to be processed is specified in the 'sample' config value in 1 of 3 ways:
 * a list of samples separated by ','